Sandjab/mooltiproxy/README.md

 ## Proxy configuration file

-Copy the `config.template.yaml` file into a `config.yaml` file, and edit it according to your need.
+Copy the `config.template.yaml` file into a `config.yaml` file, and edit it according to your needs.
 The entries names, included comments and examples should be clear enough to understand the purpose of each line.

 _Note: I may enrich this paragraph based on user feedback, if any._